In this post, we will be exploring the PTSD rating scale in detail.

 According to the easiest VA claims to win data, PTSD is in the top 3 across all groups of veterans.

-Here’s some interesting VA data regarding the PTSD rating scale for veterans receiving VA disability compensation for mental health:
+Here’s some interesting VA data regarding the PTSD rating scale for veterans receiving VA disability compensation for PTSD in 2019:

-- 7.1% of all VA disability compensation claim recipients for PTSD have a 10 PTSD rating.
+- 7.1% of all VA disability compensation claim recipients for PTSD have a 10% VA rating for PTSD.

-- 23.7% of all VA compensation claim recipients for PTSD have a 30 PTSD rating.
+- 23.7% of all VA compensation claim recipients for PTSD have a 30% VA PTSD rating.

-- 28.0% of all VA claim recipients for PTSD have a 70 PTSD rating.
+- 28.0% of all VA claim recipients for PTSD have a 70% rating for PTSD.

-eCFR Title 38, Part 4, the Schedule for Rating Disabilities lists the general rating formula for all mental disorders, including PTSD.
+eCFR Title 38, Part 4, the Schedule for Rating Disabilities lists the general rating formula for PTSD.

 PTSD Rating Scale from 0 to 100: